What the Trust Code Is

 Every body of law needs a name.
 This statute provides it.
-Chapter 11 of Title 14 is officially cited as the Arizona Trust Code.
-That single line establishes the framework that governs how trusts are created, managed, and enforced across the state.
+Chapter 11 of Title 14 is officially cited as the Trust Code.
+Under Arizona law, that single line sets up the framework that governs how trusts are created, managed, and enforced.
+The Arizona Revised Statutes contain this code as part of the broader probate and trust title.

 This chapter may be cited as the Arizona trust code.

-A.R.S. § 14-10101The Arizona Trust Code is based on the Uniform Trust Code, a model statute developed to bring consistency and clarity to trust law nationwide.
-Arizona adopted it with modifications tailored to the state's legal landscape, including provisions for community property, special needs trusts, and specific trustee powers.
+A.R.S. § 14-10101The Trust Code is based on the Uniform Trust Code, a model statute developed to bring consistency and clarity to trust law nationwide.
+It was adopted with modifications tailored to the state's legal landscape.
+These include provisions for community property, special needs trusts, and specific trustee powers.

 Why This Statute Matters

-The Trust Code is the legal backbone for revocable living trusts, irrevocable trusts, charitable trusts, and special needs trusts created in Arizona.
-Whether you are establishing a new trust, serving as a trustee, or settling a trust after someone passes away, the rules in this chapter apply.
+The Trust Code is the legal backbone for revocable living trusts, irrevocable trusts, charitable trusts, and special needs trusts.
+Whether you are setting up a new trust document, serving as a trustee, or settling a trust after someone passes away, the rules in this chapter apply to every trust beneficiary and trustee involved.